jimfunk/goews-rebuilt-openscad/README.md

 Shelves can be generated with any width and depth.
 There are variants with holes and slots as well.

+### Bins

+Bins are simple square bins with customizable width, depth, and height.

+### Cups

+Cups are simple cups with customizable inner diameter and height.

 ### Bolts

 Bolts are similar to the original ones.
 The length and socket width are configurable.